 4) Cook.
 Once the smoker or grill is ready, season the rib tip slabs with enough Meathead’s Memphis Dust to color them.

 5) Place the rib tip slabs on the main cooking grate as far away from the heat source as possible.
 Set the lid on the grill with the fully opened top vent positioned directly above the slabs in order to force the smoke over and around the meat.
 Allow the meat to smoke for 2 1/2 hours.
 If you opt not to wrap the rib tips in the following step, simply allow them to smoke for another 45 minutes.

 6) Optional Wrapping Step: For optimal juiciness and tenderness, lay out two double layers of heavy-duty aluminum foil approximately eight inches longer than the slabs of rib tips.
 Lay the slabs meat side down in the center of the foil.
 Fold the sides of the foil up and add 2 tablespoons apple juice to each foil packet before loosely sealing.

 7) Place the wrapped ribs on the smoker or grill and cook for another 30 minutes.

-7) Serve.
+9) Serve.
 Remove the slabs of rib tips from the smoker or grill.
 Using a cleaver or sharp chef’s knife, cut the slabs into 1- to 3-inch pieces like they do at Lem's in Chicago.
 Serve with your favorite BBQ sauce.